Are You Planning Your Baby’s First Disney Trip?

 Save money by sharing sun screen with your baby.
 Honestly I always buy baby sunscreen and we all wear it on vacation.
 It helps since we have sensitive skin.
 Aveeno is our favorite go-to brand!

 Don’t be nervous about taking your baby on rides.
 There are plenty of ride options that don’t have height requirements.

-Juliana was 11 months on our Disney trip.
-She got a big kick out of The Haunted Mansion and Pirates of the Caribbean.
+Our 11 month old got a big kick out of The Haunted Mansion and Pirates of the Caribbean.
 I was happy we tried to take her on these rides with us because our whole family had fun together.